Interested in speaking at CELU? Fill out our survey here.

 Karina Sterman is a partner in the Litigation and Employment Law Departments of Greenberg Glusker LLP.
 A creative and ardent advocate for her clients, Ms. Sterman defends businesses in class action lawsuits as well as in discrimination, harassment, wrongful termination and other lawsuits.
 She also defends companies in administrative proceedings in front of the EEOC, Department of Labor, California Labor Commissioner and others.

 Ms. Sterman has significant experience in “behind the scenes” counseling on wage and hour and other employment law compliance, drafting employment related documents, and participating in business minded employment strategy to avoid litigation and costly long-term mistakes.
 She regularly performs HR legal audits and build trade secret protection plans for businesses that wish to maximize the value of their investment in their intellectual property.

 Brandon A. Takahashi, Esq.

-Brandon Takahashi is the head of Labor and Employment at ADLI Law Group.
-His practice specializes in advice and counseling, and employment litigation in both State and Federal Court, on behalf of private sector and public entity employers.
+Brandon Takahashi is Partner at Hinshaw & Culberston LLP.
+He represents companies’ interests as both a counselor and litigator in the employment and labor law sector.
 Having handled hundreds of employment matters, Mr. Takahashi utilizes his experience and skills to advise and counsel clients on all manner of employment-related issues, including employee management, discipline and termination, internal investigations, leave management, proper employee classification, and sexual harassment training.